seemasm20-source/networking-labs/lan-to-lan-routing /config/router-config.md

-Screenshot of successful cross-LAN ping:
+Screenshot of successful Cross-LAN ping: